Veneers in Bridgewater NJ

 Veneers are thin pieces of porcelain or plastic glued to the front of your teeth.
 For severely discolored, misshapen or chipped teeth, they create a durable and pleasing smile.
-Veneers are difficult to stain, making them popular for people seeking a perfect smile.
+Dental veneers are difficult to stain, making them popular for people seeking a perfect smile.

 There are two types of veneers:

-- Porcelain (indirect) veneers, which must first be created to fit your teeth in a dental laboratory and require two visits to the dentist.
+- Porcelain veneers (indirect), which must first be created to fit your teeth in a dental laboratory and require two visits to the dentist.
 Porcelain veneers last from 10 to 15 years or more

-- Composite (direct) veneers, in which enamel is bonded to your tooth in a single visit.
+- Composite veneers (direct), in which enamel is bonded to your tooth in a single visit.
 Composite veneers cost significantly less but only last five to seven years

 Many people choose bonding over silver fillings because it looks more natural — the material can be matched to your natural tooth color.